wimols/wimols.github.io/_posts/1956-05-07-life-part-seven.md

 - Origin of life
 ---

-Life on earth originated 3.5 billion years ago.
+<span style="color: red;">Life on earth originated 3.5 billion years ago.
 It will take almost 3 billion years for those single-celled organisms with a primitive cell structure to evolve into single-celled organisms with a real nucleus.
-In the last 500 million years, multicellular organisms have formed and real life (as we know it) begins to develop.
+In the last 500 million years, multicellular organisms have formed and real life (as we know it) begins to develop.</span>

 # An overview captured in a kind of timepiece.